 Some brands lend themselves well to sharing with others.
 Others take more convincing before consumers say, “Hey friends, family and colleagues, check out this brand!”

-Across the past 25 brand studies we ran, we saw an average +8% increase in likeliness to recommend for those exposed to Dabbl brand experiences versus those not exposed.
+Across the 25 brand studies we ran, we saw an average +8% increase in likeliness to recommend for those exposed to Dabbl brand experiences versus those not exposed.

 The brand experiences are creating more people who favor the brand and more people willing to recommend it to others.